Porterville, California Therapists

 While the exact reasoning could be debated, clear connections have been established between lower levels of education and the existence of mental health issues.
 As the educational deficiency increased, so did the prevalence of problems; a study published in BMJ Journals suggests a more than doubled risk for high school non-graduates compared to those who have completed higher education programs.

-Additionally, it is crucial to note that mental health problems don’t always stem from lack of learning; indeed, they are often the cause of such challenges for an individual.
+Additionally, it is crucial to note that mental health problems don’t always stem from a lack of learning; indeed, they are often the cause of such challenges for an individual.
 Proper training for educators and other institutional personnel is an important step in ensuring that assistance is available for those who need it.

 Mental Health and Poverty in Porterville